MeRichard123/MeRichard123/FAQ.md

   Themes/ Customizing
   - [DuckDuckGo](https://duckduckgo.com/app) - Privacy and Searching Shortcuts
   - [Stylus](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/), [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) - Edit and save custom styles for any website

+## Tools
+  ### What developement tools do you use?
+  - I mainly use VSCode to write code, I sometimes use Sublime for quick changes as it a ligher code editor.
+    - For quick python code I use the IDE that comes with python.
+  - I use Postman to test APIs.
+Sometimes postwoman because it's easier to use online.
+  - Stretchly; I've only recently started using this, but it gives you a pop up, telling you to take a break.